-A practical foreign exchange and currency guide to Christmas Island
+Foreign exchange guide to Christmas Island and the Australian dollar

-The official currency of Christmas Island is the Australian dollar, with symbol A$ and currency code AUD.
+The official currency of Christmas Island (country code: CX) is the Australian dollar, with symbol A$ and currency code AUD.

 The currency is commonly referred to by foreign-exchange traders as the "Aussie dollar".

 The AUD is a freely floating currency, meaning that its value is determined by the market forces of supply and demand.